 Note: Graduation from an FAA-approved CTI program does not guarantee employment.
 The FAA makes the final decision based on its own eligibility criteria which includes medical qualification and security background checks.

 How to apply to the Air Traffic Controller programEnrollment in the CTI program is limited and eligibility criteria apply.
 Students will be accepted into this program on a provisional status their first semester.
-They will be fully accepted after the successful completion of introductory courses and other criteria are met as outlined in the CCBC AT-CTI Handbook (page 4).
+They will be fully accepted after the successful completion of introductory courses and other criteria are met.

 - Apply to CCBC.